Reprompting: Automated Chain-of-Thought Prompt Inference Through Gibbs Sampling: Introduction

-In this paper, we propose \codename, an iterative sampling algorithm that \textbf{automatically} finds effective CoT prompt for each model given a few question-answer pairs on a task without human intervention.
-Specifically, the algorithm aims to infer a set of CoT recipes that perform consistently well as few-shot in-context examples for solving the set of training problems.
-We frame it as a problem of sampling from a joint distribution of CoT recipes, which is infeasible to characterize directly but can be approached using Gibbs sampling \---\ we initially sample the recipes by zero-shot prompting and then iteratively sample new recipes by concatenating a few old recipes as the prompt to solve a different training problem, which eventually converges to a set of recipes that share similar chains of thought for effectively solving the training problems.
-A handful of these CoT solutions from the training set then serve as effective CoT recipes for solving test problems.
+In this paper, we propose \codename, an iterative sampling algorithm that \textbf{automatically} finds effective CoT prompt for each model given a few question-answer pairs without human intervention.
+Specifically, the algorithm aims to infer a set of CoT recipes that perform consistently well as in-context examples for a set of training problems.
+We frame it as a problem of sampling from a joint distribution of CoT recipes given the training question-answer pairs, which is infeasible to characterize directly but can be approached using Gibbs sampling \---\ we initially sample a set of recipes through zero-shot prompting, expand the set with new recipes sampled iteratively by using previously sampled recipes as parent prompts to solve a different training problem, and weed out the least-fit recipes that lead to wrong answers.
+Thus, the algorithm will eventually converge to a set of recipes that share similar chains of thought for effectively solving the training problems.
+These CoT recipes optimized on the training set then serve as effective CoT prompts for solving unseen test problems.

-We evaluate \codename on five Big-Bench Hard~(BBH) tasks~\citep{suzgun2022challenging} that require multi-step reasoning, using ChatGPT~\citep{openai2023gpt4} and InstructGPT~\citep{ouyang2022training} as LLMs. \codename consistently outperforms zero-shot, few-shot, and human-written CoT prompting. \codename also facilitates model combination by using different LLMs for initializing and sampling new recipes.
+We evaluate \codename on~20 tasks from three reasoning benchmarks including Big-Bench Hard~(BBH)~\citep{suzgun2022challenging}, GSM8K~\citep{cobbe2021gsm8k} and MATH~\citep{hendrycks2021math} using ChatGPT~\citep{openai2023gpt4} and InstructGPT~\citep{ouyang2022training} as LLMs.
+Compared with human-written CoT prompts, \codename achieves~+9.4 higher accuracy on average.
+It also consistently outperforms self-consistency decoding~\citep{wang2022self}, Auto-CoT~\citep{zhang2022automatic} and Automatic Prompt Optimization~\citep{pryzant2023automatic} by~11--33 points on average.
+Furthermore, \codename facilitates model combination by using different LLMs for initializing and sampling new recipes.
 Empirically, leveraging ChatGPT to sample initial recipes for InstructGPT brings up to~+71 point improvements over using InstructGPT alone and even outperforms ChatGPT alone on certain tasks.
-Furthermore, \codename outperforms the state-of-the-art, human-written CoT prompting on BBH tasks by up to~+17 points.
-Lastly, our results confirm that the CoT recipes that work well on one model may work poorly on another, even when the latter may achieve similar performance using prompts optimized for itself.
-These findings emphasize the need to optimize the CoT for each model for fairer comparisons.
+Lastly, our results confirm that the CoT recipes that work well on one model may work poorly on another, even when the latter may approach the best performance using prompts optimized for itself.
+These findings emphasize the need to optimize the prompt for each model for fair comparisons.